The Bankrate promise

 There are a few different types of loans business owners can apply for.
 All loan types require that the business is for-profit and meets SBA size requirements.
 The right loan type for each business depends on its needs, size and purpose.

 - 7(a) loans: This loan program is the SBA’s most popular.
-The maximum loan amount for a 7(a) loan is $5 million, and the funds can be used for short and long-term working capital, refinancing current business debt and purchasing furniture, fixture and supplies.
+The maximum loan amount for a 7(a) loan is $5 million.
+The funds can be used for short and long-term working capital, refinancing current business debt and purchasing furniture, fixtures and supplies.
 This is the best SBA loan option for purchasing real estate.

 - CDC/504 loans: 504 loans are administered by Certified Development Companies.
-CDCs are community-based partner organizations empowered by the SBA to provide these loans.
-The maximum loan amount for a 504 loan is typically $5 million, but it can be up to $5.5 million in some cases.
+CDCs are community-based partner organizations empowered by the SBA.
+The maximum loan amount for a 504 loan is typically $5 million, but it can be up to $5.5 million.
 Loan funds can be used for fixed assets that promote job creation and business growth.

-- Microloans: As the name implies, microloans provide smaller chunks of funding for businesses.
-Microloans are provided in amounts of $50,000 or less.
+- Microloans: Microloans provide smaller chunks of funding for businesses at $50,000 or less.
 They are administered by non-profit community organizations.
 Funds can be used for a variety of reasons to rebuild, reopen, repair, enhance or improve small businesses.

 While each SBA loan type differs in its requirements and purpose, they all exist to empower U.S. small businesses.